• Skip to primary navigation

 Instructions

-• In a blender jar, add the eggs, canola oil, milk, grated parmesan cheese, baking powder, all purpose flour, salt, oregano and black pepper.
-Blend it for about 1 minute, or until there are no lumps left in the batter.
+• In a blender, combine the eggs, canola oil, milk, grated Parmesan cheese, baking powder, all-purpose flour, salt, oregano, and black pepper.
+Blend for about 1 minute, or until the batter is completely smooth with no lumps.

-• Bake for 35 minutes or until a tothpick inserted in the centre comes out clean.
+• Bake for 35 minutes, or until a toothpick inserted in the center comes out clean.
+Let it cool slightly before serving.

 Nutrition